-Overall, for 34.7% (240) of the 692 drugs, the algorithm ranked first one of the known side effects of these drugs.
+Overall, for 34.7% (240) of the 692 drugs the algorithm ranked first one of the known side effects of these drugs.
 For 63.4% (439) of the drugs, a correct side effect was ranked among the top five scoring side effects.
 In comparison, when applying our algorithm to randomized instances of these data, for only 68.1 (\pm 7.69, 9.85%) of the drugs, on average, the top ranking side effect matched a known side effect of the drug; and only 225.1 (\pm 12.8, 32.5%) of the drugs, on average, had a known side effect among the top five ranking side effects.
-These marked differences are also reflected in the areas under the curve: 0.119 on the real data and 0.0524 (\pm 0.0009) at random (Fig. 1 and Table 1).
+These marked differences are also reflected in the areas under the curve: 0.119 on the real data and 0.0524 (\pm 0.0009) at random (see Figure 1A and Table 1).

 We further compared the performance of the combined algorithm to those of applying the CCA or diffusion-based computations by themselves.
-As evident from the results in Figure 1 and Table 1, the
+As evident from the results in Figure 1A and Table 1, the combined algorithm outperforms the diffusion-based variant and is marginally better than the CCA based variant in all evaluation measures.